-I'm an Associate Professor in the Human-Centered Computing department in the Luddy School of Informatics, Computing, and Engineering at Indianapolis.
-I study how social computing technology can empower people to help each other with their health and wellness.
+In my research, I study how social computing technology can empower people to help each other with their health and wellness.
 I design pervasive technologies to encourage and enable new forms of social support online and offline, and I work with youth and their families as participants to shape both the technical systems and in-the-wild deployments.
+I am currently focused on research related to my NSF CAREER award, a five-year grant to support my research into family resilience technologies.

 I’m committed to a diverse and equitable future for computing.
 Read my statement of values.